The exact link between tornadoes and climate change is hard to draw. Here's why

 The same can't exactly be said for tornadoes, however.

-Scientists know that warm weather is a key ingredient in tornadoes, and that climate change is altering the environment in which these kinds of storms form.
-But they can't directly connect those dots, as the research into the link between climate and tornadoes still lags behind that of other extreme weather events like hurricanes and wildfire.
+Scientists know that warm weather is a key ingredient in tornadoes and that climate change is altering the environment in which these kinds of storms form.
+But they can't directly connect those dots, as the research into the link between climate and tornadoes still lags behind that of other extreme weather events such as hurricanes and wildfire.

 That's at least in part due to a lack of data — even though the U.S. leads the world in tornadoes, averaging about 1,200 a year.